Operation Phantom Strike: Operation Iron Hammer & Operation Iron Reaper

 Following the transfer of authority for MND-N from the 25th Infantry Division (Task Force Lightning) to the 1st Armored Division (Task Force Iron) in late October 2008, Operation Iron Hammer was launched as a follow-up to Lighting Hammer II in November 2007.
 The operation was jointly planned by the two commands.
-The initial focus of the operation was the Za'ab Triangle, a rural area in the Kirkuk province, an al Qaida in Iraq safe haven and a likely location for an insurgent withdrawal from Coalition forces following their defeat in Diyala.
+The initial focus of the operation was the Za'ab Triangle, a rural area in the Kirkuk province, an Islamic State in Iraq safe haven and a likely location for an insurgent withdrawal from Coalition forces following their defeat in Diyala.
 The operation ultimately expanded to include all five US brigade combat teams in all four provinces in MND-N's area of operations.
 All 4 of the Iraqi Army divisions in the area were also involved.
 79 arms caches, 29,000 liters of nitric acid, 500 mortar and artillery rounds, and one of the largest EFP caches ever found in Iraq were uncovered during the two-week operation.

 Operation Iron Hammer was in turn followed by Operation Iron Reaper on 27 November 2007.
-Iron Reaper looked to continue to disrupt al-Qaida in Iraq elements in northern Iraq.
+Iron Reaper looked to continue to disrupt Islamic State in Iraq elements in northern Iraq.
 In particular, the Khalis corridor in Diyala, the Za'ab triangle and western Mosul were targeted by 4 of the 5 US brigades, as well as the 2nd, 3rd and 5th divisions of the Iraqi army.
 As a result of reconciliation efforts made during Iron Hammer, a new Concerned Local Citizens group was also established in Hawijah, southwest of Kirkuk.